 Mashriqi (Eastern Kufi)

 It is in Persian lands that we find the emergence of more casual, dynamic Kufi formalised into a Qur’anic script, and there that it flourished from the late 11th to the 12th century.
 So even though it was not entirely reserved to that part of the world, we are on safe ground calling it Eastern or Persian Kufi, as it’s also known.
 It’s frequently paired with lush ornamentation that betrays quite a different stylistic sensitivity from the majestic austerity, relieved only by geometric carpet pages, of Abbasid manuscripts.
-In Déroche’s system it is called “New Style”, which says nothing (I would be more inclined to make it a group H, with G grouping the curious in-between styles).
+In Déroche’s system it is called “New Style”, which says nothing and lumps the many variations into only two subgroups (I would be more inclined to make it a group H, with G grouping the curious in-between styles).
 Another proposed name that is both bizarre and erroneous is “broken cursive”, which rests on the broken assumption that it derives from a round script.
 In reality it is firmly Kufi, in an extreme variant of the Manuscript form that nevertheless keeps to the same grid.
 To put it differently: If you understand the structure and script grammar of the former, the switch is merely a question of translating the forms, with no need to relearn from the ground up.

 The so-called Qarmatian/Karmatian script, famous for its striking angular appearance against a lush background of palmettes and scrollwork, is actually known from the surviving folios of a single manuscript.
 It’s not so much a script of its own as a Mashriqi variant, where small changes on the main script have maximum visual.
 Perhaps it was specifically designed for this particular copy of the Qur’an, the size of which makes it clear that whoever commissioned it was very important and/or very wealthy.
 In any case, the arbitrarily-attached label “Qarmatian” has long been discredited, and attempting to derive any significance from it is a waste of time.